cogawi/resume/resume.md

 - Completed concept, design, and finite element analysis to meet customer requirements.
 Worked in SolidWorks to model detail parts and assemblies.
 - Designed the structure and fluid systems on a 75’ pilot boat.
-- Created a design for a new engine mount on an Army prototype boat on a rapid schedule.

 &nbsp;

 # OTHER ACTIVITIES & SKILLS

-- Experienced in SolidWorks (Certified SolidWorks Professional), CATIA V5 (7 years daily use), and AutoCAD (2 years).
+- Experienced in SolidWorks (Certified SolidWorks Professional), CATIA V5, and AutoCAD.
 - Design of sheet metal, extruded, machined plate, and composite parts, small and large assemblies.
 3D and 2D assembly and detail part definition.
 Understanding of reasonable tolerances, and how to apply GD&T.
 - Used machine tools and hand tools to build my own designs out of wood and metal.
 Built parts for a Formula SAE drivetrain, and my own kitchen cabinets.
 - Proficient in Mandarin Chinese and Spanish.